MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 One idea to solve this problem is to have a `reduce` number the elements inside each peer group with 0, 1, 2, ... before prefix sum, and adding just this numbering column as an additional component to the prefix sum indexes.
 But the problem with this is that this would handle only small peer groups, since it's not incremental inside peer groups, i.e., it recomputes the numbering for an entire pee group when any group element changes.
 Even though, it might be ok in many cases to assume that peer groups are small (this should hold much more commonly than the assumption of the current window function implementation, which is that _window partitions_ are small), this would still hurt the generality of the whole prefix sum approach.

-TODO: add Moritz's hashing idea here:
-We can fix a deterministic order of rows _inside_ a peer group by hashing the rows, and making the hash part of the prefix sum index.
+A better way to solve the problem is to fix a deterministic order of rows inside a peer group by _hashing the rows_, and making the hash part of the prefix sum index.
 The hashes will have an arbitrary, but deterministic order.
 The order being arbitrary doesn't matter, because the user didn't request any specific ordering on fields that don't appear in the ORDER BY clause.

-Hash collisions will be resolved by an extra Reduce beforehand grouping by collision groups, adding a few more bits (e.g., 6) to differentiate records within a collision group.
+Hash collisions will be resolved by an extra Reduce beforehand, which groups by hash value, and adds a few more bits (e.g., 8) to differentiate records within a collision group.
+If the collision resolution bits are not enough, i.e., there is a hash value that occurs more times than is representable by the collision resolution bits, then we error out.
+Therefore, we'll have to determine the exact number of bits of the hash function's output as well as the number of collision resolution bits in a way that the chances of the collision resolution bits not being enough will be astronomically small for any realistically sized peer groups.
+My intuition is that 32 bits of hash + 8 bits of collision resolution are enough for peer groups of hundreds of millions, but [I'll make an exact calculation](https://oeis.org/A225871).

 (Note that there is one common situation where peer groups are large: if there is no ORDER BY in the OVER clause.
-However, this particular case is not a big problem, since we are planning to handle these cases by transforming away the window function to a grouped aggregation + a join, instead of using prefix sum.)
+However, this particular case is not relevant here, since we are planning to handle this case by transforming away the window function to a grouped aggregation + a join, instead of using prefix sum.)

 ### ORDER BY types